Gutians: Origin

 The Gutians capturing a Babylonian city, as Akkadians are making a stand outside their city.
 Illustration published 1915.

 Little is known of the origins, material culture or language of the Guti, as contemporary sources provide few details and no artifacts have been positively identified.
 As the Gutian language lacks a text corpus, apart from some proper names, its similarities to other languages are impossible to verify.
-The names of Gutian kings suggest that the language was not closely related to any languages of the region at the time, including Sumerian, Akkadian, Hurrian, Hittite, Eblaite and Elamite.
-Scholars reject the attempt to link Gutian king names to Indo-European languages, which had not yet arrived in the region.
+The names of Gutian kings suggest that the language was not closely related to any languages of the region at the time, including Sumerian, Akkadian, Hurrian, Hattic, Eblaite, Amorite and Elamite.
+Most scholars have not accepted attempts to link the personal names of Gutian kings to Indo-European languages, whose presence in the region is not attested until much later.

 History

 25th to 23rd centuries BCE

 King Anubanini of Lullubi, holding an axe and a bow, trampling a foe.
 Anubanini rock relief, circa 2300-2000 BC.
 Sar-I Pul, Iran.
 The Gutians "were close neighbours, hardly to be distinguished" from the Lullubi.

 The Guti appear in texts from c.
 17th century BC purported copies of inscriptions proposed to be of Lugal-Anne-Mundu (fl. c.
 25th century BC) of Adab as among the nations providing his empire tribute.
 These inscriptions locate them between Subartu and Assyria in the north, and Marhashi and Elam in the south.
 This fragmentary text has been described as a "pseudoautobiographical literary composition".